Apply a slow-release fertilizer to all of your shrubs and trees. We recommend using 10-10-10 or 10-20-20.

-Now is the time when powdery mildew begins to set in on your perennials and shrubs, particularly bee balm, lilac, roses, and even annuals.
+Now is the time when powdery mildew begins to set in on your perennials and shrubs, particularly bee balm, lilac,

 Treat with a rose and flower fungicide.